joehahn/spark-one-off/README.md

 The following uses a suite of bash and python scripts to launch a throwaway EMR cluster in the Amazon AWS cloud.
-And once that cluster is up and ready, a Spark computation is then executed in parallel across that cluster's worker nodes.
+And once that cluster is up and ready, a Spark job is then executed in parallel across that cluster's worker nodes.
 When that Spark job is complete, its output is stored in S3, and then the EMR cluster terminates.
-And while this is happening, a persistent datascience instance is also launched in AWS, that datascience instance will host and Jupyter dashboard that will use the Athena service to query that S3 data and visualize those queries.
+And while this is happening, a persistent datascience instance is also launched in AWS, that datascience instance hosts a Jupyter dashboard that uses the Athena service to query that S3 data and visualize those queries.
 The architecture diagram (below) shows how all of these AWS components interact: